Oxford Lane Capital Corp. (NASDAQ:OXLCP) Declares $0.13 Dividend

-Oxford Lane Capital has increased its dividend by an average of 4.1% per year over the last three years.
+Oxford Lane Capital has raised its dividend payment by an average of 4.1% per year over the last three years.

 Oxford Lane Capital Corp. is a close ended fund launched and managed by Oxford Lane Management LLC.
 It invests in fixed income securities.
 The fund primarily invests in securitization vehicles which in turn invest in senior secured loans made to companies whose debt is rated below investment grade or is unrated.